 - Strains, sprains, and tears.
 A number of ligaments, tendons, and muscles surround the hip and allow the hip bones to move.
 When a person slips and falls, these ligaments, tendons, and muscles can be stretched or strained in unnatural ways, causing the person to experience pain, swelling, and weakness in the hip area.

 - Dislocation.
 A ball and socket joint connects the hip to the femur.
 The hip can become dislocated when the top of the femur is out of alignment with the hip socket.
 The person can experience intense pain, difficulty or inability to walk, and loss of feeling in the foot and ankle if nerves were also damaged.
 Immediate medical treatment is required.

 - Bursitis.
 Bursitis is the swelling and inflammation of the fluid-filled sacs known as the bursae that cushion the hip joints.
-A person suffering with bursitis could feel pain or aching in the hip that can be aggravated by walking and other activities.
+A person suffering from bursitis could feel pain or aching in the hip that can be aggravated by walking and other activities.

 - Bruised hip pointer.
 When a fall causes a direct blow to the iliac crest—located in the pelvis—the bone or soft tissues can be injured.
 The hip pointer could be bruised, and the person may experience tenderness, swelling, muscle spasms, pain, and decreased range of motion.

 - Hip fracture.
 Even a minor fall can cause a hip fracture, which is a break of the femur at the hip joint.
 The person can feel extreme pain, swelling, numbness, or tingling, and difficulty moving the hip and leg.
 Hip fractures usually require surgery and a lengthy rehabilitation process.

 If you or a family member was injured in a slip and fall accident, don’t let your embarrassment stop you from seeking the compensation you could be entitled to from the business or person who caused your fall.
 Contact us online or call us directly at 866-299-0558 today to schedule a free, no-obligation consultation with our experienced legal team to find out how we can assist you.